 Let’s get your admission going with one of our confidential representatives.

 For most people, outpatient treatment is the next step for patients finishing inpatient treatment.
-Partial day treatment and intensive outpatient are usually the recommended levels of care.
+Partial day treatment and intensive outpatient care are the recommended levels.
 While in these lower levels of care, patients benefit from the structure of scheduled care while living in a stable environment.